Baby Symptom Checker

 Constipation usually involves your baby passing abnormally delayed, infrequent, hard or dry stools, accompanied by pain and straining.
 You may also notice they have a poor appetite and a lack of energy.
 Aptamil Comfort is formulated for the dietary management of constipation.Learn more

 Lactose can sometimes be hard for a baby's developing digestive system to break down.
-Aptamil Comfort has less lactose than standard milks, and the protein in it is partially broken down, which helps make it easier to digest.
+Aptamil Comfort has reduced lactose* than standard milks, and the protein in it is partially broken down, which helps make it easy to digest.

 It also contains our unique blend of special carbohydrates Galacto- and Fructo-oligosaccharides (GOS/FOS), and additional nutrients such as long chain polyunsaturated fatty acids (LCPs) Omega 3 and Omega 6 and nucleotides.